 VisualDx is Available at the VA

-Schedule Training DermExpert Use VisualDx On Mobile
+Schedule Training Use VisualDx On Mobile

 How to Access VisualDx at the VA

 Since the VA has access to VisualDx, you can sign up for your own personal account.
-That means earning CME with every search.* You also have access to our take-a-picture feature: DermExpert.
+That means earning CME with every search.*

 To register, you must be connected to the VA computer network: onsite, VPN, or Citrix.
 Once your account is active, you can use VisualDx anywhere and everywhere.